-Although the vast majority of Reserve captain assignments are handled through the panel process described in this guide, circumstances may arise that require off-season assignment decisions that were not considered by the panel.
-PSC-RPM will normally announce off-season assignments for unit Commanding Officer, Executive Officer, Senior Reserve Officer (SRO) and other critical Reserve positions at major commands.
+Although the vast majority of Reserve Commander assignments are handled through the panel process described in this guide, circumstances may arise that require off-season assignment decisions that were not considered by the panel.
+PSC-RPM will normally announce off-season assignments for unit Commanding Officer, Executive Officer, Senior Reserve Officer (SRO) and other critical reserve positions at major commands.

 When we become aware of an upcoming off-season vacancy, we advertise the billet in an ALCGRSV message.
-Off-season Reserve O-6 assignments are approved by Commander, Coast Guard Personnel Service Center.

-The names of officers who respond to the solicitation, along with others who may be most competitive based on their seniority, skills, and experience, are proposed to the approving official.
-We also take into consideration the flag officer, current command endorsements, and the best course of action that will minimize a chain reaction of assignments.
+The names of officers who respond to the solicitation, along with others who may be most competitive based on their seniority, skills, and experience, are considered.
+We also take into consideration current command endorsements, and the best course of action that will minimize a chain reaction of assignments.